American Standard Faucets Review & Rating Updated: April 10, 2026

 1. Terrazzo is a composite material, poured in place or precast.
 It consists of chips of marble, quartz, granite, glass, or other suitable material, poured with a cementitious binder (for chemical binding), polymeric (for physical binding), or a combination of both.
 It is used primarily for commercial floors and wall treatments.

-2. For comparison, both established American faucet companies, still makes most of their faucets in the U.S.
+2. For comparison, established American faucet companies that still make many of their faucets in the U.S. or Canada.

-4. Ideal Standard at one time supplied many of the faucets sold in the U.S. by American Standard, including the upscale
+4. Ideal Standard supplied many of the faucets sold in the U.S. by American Standard, including the upscale

 5. As early as the 1880s, the old American Standard Companies was a pioneer in the use of ceramics to make bathroom fixtures , so it seems entirely natural that it would put its industrial ceramics expertise to work creating a valve that used ceramics to control water flow.
 After much experimentation and development, the company received patent number US 3810602 A for the first ever "ceramic disc faucet".